Your Guide to Volunteering at RPBO

 What inspires and interests you?

-- Visit us throughout the year at any of our Community Events to see what is involved in joining our Education & Outreach team.
+- Visit us throughout the year at any of our Community Events to meet our team members and see what's involved in joining the Education and Outreach crew.

-- Talk to our Board members to see how governance and leadership might be an excellent way for you to contribute to RPBO.
+- Talk to our Board members (past or present) to see how leadership opportunities might be an excellent way for you to contribute to RPBO.

-- Come as a guest to the Banding Station at Pedder Bay Metchosin to see the facilities, the location, and our committed staff in action; get a sense of what’s involved in RPBO field work.
+- Come as a guest to the Banding Station at Pedder Bay to see our committed staff in action; and get a sense of how important it is that our work continue.

 Volunteer Opportunities